Asia stocks gain amid Mexico reprieve, firmer Chinese shares

 “Nervousness will prevail in the markets until the G20 summit.
 And there is no guarantee that matters will improve even if the U.S. and Chinese leaders meet at the summit.”

-Eeconomists at Societe Generale said in a note that “the probability of the U.S.-China trade conflict drawing to an amicable conclusion has decreased significantly over the past few weeks.”
+Economists at Societe Generale said in a note that “the probability of the U.S.-China trade conflict drawing to an amicable conclusion has decreased significantly over the past few weeks.”

 In the currency markets, the dollar extended gains it made against its peers in the wake of Friday’s agreement between the United States and Mexico.